l0k0ms/workshops/log-workshop-2/steps/step12.md

-Let's kill a container and see what happens:
+Let's now kill a container and see what happens:

 Check the list of running containers with `docker ps`{{execute}}